Click here to download a PDF version of the strategy.

 |Phonics Year 1||79%||3%||141|

-In Early Years there has been a collaborative effort across the city to develop a cohesive communication and language strategy which is helpfully summarised on the co-produced early language on a page.
+In Early Years there has been a collaborative effort across the city to develop a cohesive communication and language strategy which is helpfully summarised on the co-produced Portsmouth Commitment to Early Language.

-Other work has included the ‘Read with Me’ project – a collaborative initiative bringing together the School Library Service, public libraries, EY settings, Year R practitioners and parents.
+Other work has included continuation of the ‘Read with Me’ project – a collaborative initiative bringing together the School Library Service, public libraries, EY settings, Yr R practitioners and parents.
 The development of communication and language skills underpins this project, but we also seek to foster a love of reading and focus on literacy skills in this project.
-The roll out of ‘Read with Me’ was hampered by COVID-19, but the intention is to continue this work and be able to monitor and track outcomes of children participating in the 2021 model.
-The recent launch of ’50 things to do before you’re 5 in Portsmouth’ initiative will help to secure further understanding of the vital importance of all partners working together to promote early language development, making it everyone’s business.
-Again, the COVID-19 pandemic has prevented us from launching ’50 things’ to the public, but as more local attractions reopen, we are getting closer.
+The roll out of ‘Read with Me’ was hampered by Covid-19 in 2020, but this work was continued in 2021 with a universal approach of identifying 10 key quality and popular texts to be shared in EY settings, accessed over the summer holidays by families and revisited by schools in the early Autumn term 2021.
+The recent support of the Portsmouth Cultural Education Partnership for the ’50 things to do before you’re 5 in Portsmouth’ initiative will help to secure further understanding of the vital importance of all partners working together to promote early language development in our own locality, making it everyone’s business.
+Again, the Covid pandemic has prevented us from launching ’50 things’ to the public as initially planned, but as more local attractions re-open and with additional support, we are getting closer.

 The city has actively supported and promoted the national Hungry Little Minds campaign which was launched in 2018 as part of the government’s ambition to halve in ten years the proportion of children who finish reception year without the communication, language and literacy skills they need to thrive.
 The campaign seeks to encourage parents and carers to engage in activities that support their child’s early learning and help prepare them for school and beyond.